toopieare/hh2025/docs/architecture.md

 1. **Prompt Construction**:
    - Format assessment Q&A data into a structured prompt
-   - Add system instructions with clinical context
+   - Add system instructions with clinical context ("You are a geriatrician...")
+   - Include specialized instructions to focus on specific aspects (falls, cognitive domains)
-   - Include format guidelines for the expected response
+   - Provide format guidelines for the expected clinical assessment

 2. **API Processing**:
-   - Send the constructed prompt to OpenAI API
+   - Send the constructed prompt to OpenAI API through secure proxy
+   - Apply temperature settings for consistent clinical output
    - Process the response to extract clinical findings

 3. **Result Parsing**:
    - Parse the generated text to identify key sections (falls history, cognitive assessment)
    - Extract specific clinical findings and their justifications
+   - Identify important clinical terms (Amnesia, Agnosia, Apraxia, Aphasia)
-   - Format for presentation in the UI
+   - Format for presentation in the UI with appropriate severity indicators

 ## In-Development Components